pkourouklidis/panoptes-wiki/Core-Concepts.md

 }
 ```

-For _Base Algorithm Executions_, the user has to specify:
+As we can see for _Base Algorithm Executions_, we can specify the following:
 - The _Algorithm_ to be executed.
-- Which features/predictions/labels will be used as input from the historic and the live dataset.
-It is not necessary to include data from both sets.
-It is
+- The features/predictions/labels that will be used as input from the _historical_ and the _live data_. **Beware**, it is not necessary to include data from both sets.
+Some _Algorithms_ might be fine to operate only on _live data_.
+We can for example calculate the accuracy/recall/f1 score/etc. on recent data of a deployed model by using as input the prediction and the labels in the _live data_.
 - A mapping from the potential results of the _Algorithm Execution_ to the _Action_ that should be triggered.
 - Values for the parameters of the _Algorithm_ if there are any.